jeshraghian/snntorch/docs/tutorials/tutorial_5.rst

       # weight update
       optimizer.step()

-Now, let’s re-run the loss calculation and accuracy after a single
+Now, re-run the loss calculation and accuracy after a single
 iteration:

 ::